ipfs/kubo/docs/config.md

 }
 ```

-It is also possible to adjust some runtime limits via `ipfs swarm limit --help`.
+It is also possible to inspect and adjust some runtime limits via `ipfs swarm stats --help` and `ipfs swarm limit --help`.
 Changes made via `ipfs swarm limit` are persisted in `Swarm.ResourceMgr.Limits`.

 Default: `{}` (use the [computed defaults](./libp2p-resource-management.md#computed-default-limits))